 Other Academic Costs at Harvard University

-Apart from tuition costs, there are other expenses you will incur during the study period at Harvard University.
+Apart from tuition costs, there are other expenses you will incur during your study period at Harvard University.

 Books and Miscellaneous Expenses